nickjanssen/angus/README.md

 The folder for your css/sass/less files.
 If you're doing modular design (which you should), component specific files should be placed inside `core/` in their respective module e.g. `core/your-module/*.scss`.

 One special note (Only for Sass/Less users): the `style/` folder also contains an `_includes` file which gets auto generated.
 This file contains a list of all Bower Sass/Less files you need specified inside `angus.config.js`.

+## Custom Tasks

+You can now add a `tasks/` folder in your app, to start custom tasks.
+These tasks are in the same format as tasks in the angus repository.
+Take a look at the current [angus tasks](https://github.com/nickjanssen/angus/tree/master/core/gulp) as reference.
+Once you add a file in your app's `tasks/` folder, they will be picked up by angus.
+You can then execute that task by its filename.
+For instance, if you added a file called `icedCoffee.js` you'd run the command `angus icedCoffee` to execute it.

+Currently there is no way yet to integrate custom tasks into the normal angus build flow, as it's hard to tell angus when exactly to execute which tasks without making a complicated config file.
+If you can come up with an elegant solution please make an issue.

 ## Migrating
 ### 0.3.x → 0.4.x